juergenweb/FieldtypeObjectDimensions/README.md

 ![alt text](https://github.com/juergenweb/ProcessWire-ObjectDimension-Fieldtype/blob/master/images/configuration.png?raw=true)

-- set type (2 or 3 dimensional)
+- Set type (2 or 3-dimensional)
-- set size unit as suffix after each inputfield (default is cm)
+- Set size unit as suffix after each inputfield (default is cm)
-- set max number of digits that can be entered in each field (default is 10)
+- Set max number of digits that can be entered in each field (default is 10)
-- set max number of decimals (default is 2)
+- Set max number of decimals (default is 2)
-- show/hide a hint to the user how much digits/decimals are allowed
+- Show/hide a hint to the user how many digits/decimals are allowed

 If the number of decimals will be changed, the database schema for each dimension column will also change (float/integer).

 For example:
-If the schema for each dimension field in the DB is f.e. decimal(10,2) and you will set the number of digits in the configuration to 12 and the number of decimals to 1, then the schema in the DB will also change to decimal(12,1) after saving the inputfield.
+If the schema for each dimension field in the DB is f.e. "decimal(65,2)" and you will set the number of digits in the configuration to 12 and the number of decimals to 1, then the schema in the DB will also change to "decimal(12,1)" after saving the inputfield.

-If a number of 0 for decimals will be choosen, then the schema will automatically change from float to integer in the DB.
+If a number of 0 for decimals will be chosen, then the schema will automatically change from float to integer in the DB.

-In addition a small JavaScript prevents the user from entering more decimals into the inputs than set in the configuration of this fieldtype.
+In addition, a small JavaScript prevents the user from entering more decimals into the inputs than set in the configuration of this fieldtype.
-Fe. if you set the number of decimals to 2, than the user cannot enter more than 2 decimals in the inputfield
+Fe. if you set the number of decimals to 2, then the user cannot enter more than 2 decimals in the inputfield

 ## Multi-language
 This fieldtype supports multi-language and includes the German translation files by default.